videojs/video.js/docs/guides/live.md

 4. open `http://localhost:9999/sandbox/live.html` in a web browser

 ## The new user interface
-> Note: This user interface is will not work on Android due to the live HLS implementation not supporting seekable ranges during live streams.
-We reccommend overriding the native hls implementation with @videojs/http-streaming this will make the new liveui work.
+> Note: This user interface will not work on Android due to the native live HLS implementation not supporting seekable ranges during live streams.
+We recommend overriding the native hls implementation with @videojs/http-streaming; this will make the new liveui work.

-The new user interface is currently opt-in to prevent breaking backwards compatiblity.
+The new user interface is currently opt-in to prevent breaking backwards compatibility.
 We feel that the new user interface is much better and it will likely become the new default in the next major version.
 If you want to use the new user interface you will have to pass `{liveui: true}` during player setup.
 This can be done in two ways:

 Using `data-setup`
 ```html